nasa/fprime/Gds/README.md

 Instances of these classes hold information about a specific channel reading or event.
 They contain the actual data parsed by the decoders.
 As such, they are the data type returned by encoders.
-All of these classes have a time field are derived of type SysData, which implements a compare function, allowing any list of SysData objects to be sorted by time.
+All of these classes have a time field are derived from type SysData, which implements a compare function, allowing any list of SysData objects to be sorted by time.
 Each inherited type should also implement the __str__ method so the objects can be easily printed.